RaMdsC/hdeeprm/README.rst

         "queue_sensitivity": 0.01
       },
       "agent": {
-        "learning": {
+        "type": "LEARNING",
         "run": "train",
         "hidden": 128,
         "lr": 0.001,
         "gamma": 0.99
       }
     }
   }

-  }
+Extra command line arguments are available for learning agent simulations:

+- The ``agent.py`` file contains your developed learning agent for evaluation.
+  See `agent examples <TODO>`_ for reference.

-The ``inmodel`` optional argument may be used for providing a path to a previously trained and saved model.
+- The ``inmodel`` optional argument may be used for providing a path to a previously trained and saved model.
 HDeepRM will load this model before starting the run.

-The ``outmodel`` optional argument may be specified as a path for saving the model after the run is finished.
+- The ``outmodel`` optional argument may be specified as a path for saving the model after the run is finished.
 If not provide, the model won't be saved.
 This is usually combined with *train* runs.

-Take into account that these arguments are only relevant for learning agents.

 .. include-overview-end